automatic-controls/aces-equipment-builder/README.md

 When an instance of *ACES EB* attempts to synchronize with the remote directory, it checks the configuration file before doing anything else.
 If the internal version of *ACES EB* is less than the version listed in the configuration file, the application launches the update script and terminates itself.
 The update script will be passed a parameter specifying the installation location of *ACES EB* on the local machine.

 If you are using the [standard installation method](#standard), then it is recommented to set [*Installer.bat*](Installer.bat) as the update script.
 It is generally expected for the update script to relaunch an instance of *ACES EB* when updates are complete.
 If `UpdateScript` is unspecified or cannot be resolved, then the application will instead open up the remote directory using *Windows File Explorer*.

+If the `Version` string ends with *-dev*, then updates will only occur when the user is in *developer mode*.
+An optional tag may be included, like *1.0.0-tag* or *1.0.0-tag-dev*.
+The application stores the current tag in a local configuration entry: `VersionTag`.
+If the tag specified in the `Version` string does not match the local `VersionTag`, then the update script is invoked.

 ## Miscellaneous Information
   - [*icon.ico*](icon.ico) is used by *Launch4j* to set the icon for the executable wrapper, "*install/ACES Equipment Builder.exe*".